This post may contain affiliate links. Please read our disclosure policy.

 nanaimo bars ingredients on a kitchen counter.

-• Graham Cracker Crumbs: Graham cracker crumbs form the base of the crust, giving it a sweet and slightly crunchy texture.
-You can substitute them with digestive biscuits or similar cookies if you prefer.
-You can either buy pre-made graham cracker crumbs or crush 1 1/2 sheets of graham crackers using a rolling pin or a food processor.
-If you have leftover graham crackers, consider using them in Peanut Butter Bars, an Icebox Cake, or a no-bake Cheesecake.
+• Graham Cracker Crumbs: These form the base of the crust and add a slightly sweet crunch.
+Use pre-made crumbs or crush 1 1/2 sheets of graham crackers with a rolling pin or food processor.
+Digestive biscuits or similar cookies work as substitutes.
+Extra graham crackers?
+Use them in Peanut Butter Bars, an Icebox Cake, or a no-bake Cheesecake.

-• Unsweetened Shredded Coconut: Adds texture and a hint of coconut flavor.
-If you prefer a sweeter taste, you can use sweetened coconut instead.
-Leftover coconut can be used to make a mini Italian Cream Cake or a small batch of Morning Glory Muffins.
+• Unsweetened Shredded Coconut: Brings texture and a light coconut flavor.
+Swap with sweetened coconut for a sweeter crust.
+Use leftover coconut in a Italian Cream Cake or Morning Glory Muffins.

-• Chopped Walnuts: Gives a nice crunch to the crust.
-You can substitute with pecans or leave them out altogether if you prefer a nut-free Nanaimo Bar.
-Extra walnuts can be added to Blondies, Banana Nut Bread, or Gingerbread Granola.
+• Chopped Walnuts: Adds crunch.
+You can use pecans instead or leave out the nuts for a nut-free version.
+Extra walnuts are great in Blondies, Hermit Cookies, Banana Nut Bread, or Gingerbread Granola.

 • Granulated Sugar: Sweetens the crust.

-• Melted Butter: Binds the crust together and adds richness.
+• Melted Butter: Holds everything together and adds richness.

-• Powdered Sugar: Also called icing sugar, it sweetens and thickens the filling, giving it a smooth texture.
+• Powdered Sugar: Also called icing sugar.
+It sweetens and thickens the filling.

-• Heavy Cream: Adds richness and smoothness to the filling.
-Heavy cream or heavy whipping cream are ideal choices, both having over 36% milk fat.
-Consider using leftover cream in Banana Pudding, a mini Tres Leches Cake, or Fettuccine Alfredo.
+• Heavy Cream: Adds richness and makes the filling smooth.
+Look for cream with over 36% milk fat.
+Leftover cream can be used in Banana Pudding, Tres Leches Cake, or Fettuccine Alfredo.

-• Chocolate: Melts to form a smooth and delicious top layer.
+• Semi-Sweet Chocolate: Melts into a smooth top layer.
 Use good quality chocolate for the best flavor.
-My preference is to use semi-sweet chocolate.

 How To Make A Nanaimo Bar

-These step-by-step photos and instructions will help you visualize how to make this recipe.
-Unlike most Nanaimo Bar recipes that are made in a square baking pan, our single serving version is prepared in a 10-ounce ramekin.
-See the recipe box below for ingredient amounts and full instructions.
+These step-by-step photos and instructions show how to make one large Nanaimo Bar, which is made in a 10-ounce ramekin instead of a square pan.
+See the recipe box below for exact measurements and full instructions.

-1. Make the Base: In a bowl, stir together the graham cracker crumbs, coconut, walnuts, cocoa powder, and sugar.
-Pour in the melted butter and mix until well combined.
+1. Make the Crust: In a bowl, mix the graham cracker crumbs, coconut, walnuts, cocoa powder, and sugar.
+Stir in the melted butter until combined.

-1. Press the Base: Lightly grease a 10-ounce ramekin.
-Press the mixture firmly into the ramekin using your fingertips or the back of a spoon.
+2. Press the Crust: Lightly grease a 10-ounce ramekin.
+Press the mixture firmly into the bottom using your fingers or the back of a spoon.

-1. Make the Filling: In a medium bowl, use an electric hand mixer on medium speed to beat together the softened butter, cornstarch, and vanilla.
-Next, add the powdered sugar and heavy cream, then continue beating until smooth and combined.
+3. Make the Filling: In a medium bowl, beat the softened butter, cornstarch, and vanilla with an electric mixer.
+Add powdered sugar and cream, then mix until smooth.

-1. Add the Filling: Spoon the buttercream filling over the crust in the ramekin and refrigerate for about 1 hour.
+4. Add the Filling: Spread the filling over the crust.
+Refrigerate for 1 hour.

-1. Make the Chocolate Ganache: About 30 minutes before you remove the dessert from the fridge, start preparing the ganache.
-Place the chocolate and butter in a heatproof bowl.
-Set the bowl over a saucepan of barely simmering water, making sure the bottom of the bowl doesn’t touch the water.
-Stir frequently until the chocolate and butter are fully melted and smooth.
-Remove the bowl from the heat and let the ganache cool.
-It will thicken as it cools.
+1. Make the Ganache: About 30 minutes before removing the ramekin from the fridge, place chocolate and butter in a heatproof bowl set over a pan of barely simmering water (don’t let the bowl touch the water).
+Stir until smooth, then remove from heat and let cool slightly.

-a single nanaimo bar in a white ramekin.
+a partially eaten nanaimo bar in a ramekin.

 Expert Tips